This page uses javascript. Please enable your browser's javascript.

 To view the list of members, visit the page for member institutions.

-member institutions
+member institution

-Geographical distribution of members of GADRI - as of April 2020.
+Geographical distribution of members of GADRI - as of June 2024

 Institutes interested in joining GADRI should complete the membership and institute data forms, and submit these to the GADRI Secretariat (secretariat-gadri@dpri.kyoto-u.ac.jp).